Phraya Phichai: Birth

-Phraya Phichai was born in 1741 at Ban Huai Kha, Phichai, Uttaradit Province, having four brothers and sisters but three of them died before Phichai"s birth.
-His parents were unknown.
-His birthname was Choi (th: จ้อย; means: the little one).
+Phraya Phichai was born in 1741 at Ban Huai Kha, Phichai District, Uttaradit Province.
+He had four brothers and sisters, but three of them died before his birth.
+His parents are unknown.
+His birth name was Choi (จ้อย; meaning "the little one").

 Childhood

-When Choi was a young boy, he loved to practice Thai boxing and would always be running away without his parents knowing, to train in the art.
-He trained with many teachers of that time.
+As a young boy, Choi loved to practice Thai boxing and would frequently run away to train in the art without his parents' knowledge.
+He trained with many teachers of that era.

-One day, Choi left home northernwards and met with a boxing instructor named Thiang (th: เที่ยง) at Wat Ban Kaeng (th: วัดบ้านแก่ง).
-Choi then became a beloved student of Instructor Thiang and was renamed Thong Di (ทองดี), his instructor called him as Thong Di Fan Khao (ทองดีฟันขาว; means Thong Di whose teeth are white) as he did not chew betel nut.
-The Thai people loved chewing betel nut, which made their teeth black, since the ancient time until the Government under the premiership of Field Marshal Plaek Phibunsongkhram issued a ban on chewing the nut in 1942.
+One day, Choi traveled northward and met a boxing instructor named Thiang (เที่ยง) at Wat Ban Kaeng.
+Choi became a beloved student of Instructor Thiang and was renamed Thong Di (ทองดี).
+His instructor called him Thong Di Fan Khao (ทองดีฟันขาว; "Thong Di of the white teeth") as he did not chew betel nut.
+Historically, Thai people chewed betel nut, which blackened their teeth, until the government under Field Marshal Plaek Phibunsongkhram issued a ban on the practice in 1942.